thdurand4/PodiumASM/docs/source/INSTALL.rst

 The Snakemake-profiles project is an open effort to create configuration profiles allowing to execute Snakemake in various computing environments
 (job scheduling systems as Slurm, SGE, Grid middleware, or cloud computing), and available at https://github.com/Snakemake-Profiles/doc.

-In order to run CulebrONT on HPC cluster, we take advantages of profiles.
+In order to run PodiumASM on HPC cluster, we take advantages of profiles.

-Quickly, see `here <https://github.com/SouthGreenPlatform/culebrONT/blob/master/culebrONT/install_files/cluster_config_SLURM.yaml>`_ an example of the Snakemake SLURM profile we used for the French national bioinformatics infrastructure at IFB.
+Quickly, see `here <https://github.com/SouthGreenPlatform/podiumASM/blob/master/podiumASM/install_files/cluster_config_SLURM.yaml>`_ an example of the Snakemake SLURM profile we used for the French national bioinformatics infrastructure at IFB.

 More info about profiles can be found here https://github.com/Snakemake-Profiles/slurm#quickstart.

 Preparing the profile's *config.yaml* file
 ******************************************

-Once your basic profile is created, to finalize it, modify as necessary the ``culebrONT/culebrONT/default_profile/config.yaml`` to customize Snakemake parameters that will be used internally by CulebrONT:
+Once your basic profile is created, to finalize it, modify as necessary the ``podiumASM/podiumASM/default_profile/config.yaml`` to customize Snakemake parameters that will be used internally by PodiumASM:

 .. code-block:: ini